Adnyx/linux-server-setup/README.md

 # linux-server-setup
 Simple linux server setup created for a school project.
+All of this is made for AWS since that's what we used for the project.
+You shouldn't have too many problems if you use another Redhat distro but I can't guarantee it.
+Have fun !

 WARNING: This repo assumes that you have at least 2 servers (main and backup servers), take this into consideration before using.